 With these terms in mind, we can begin.

-The ultimate goal of solitaire is to sort the entire deck into its respective suits, or “foundations”.
+The ultimate goal of solitaire is to sort the entire deck into its respective 4 suits in cards, or “foundations”.
 To do this, you will have to transfer cards from the tableau, in ascending order, and in alternating colors.
 That means the ace goes down first, and the deck will be capped off with the king.

 With your tableau set up, you can begin to transfer cards.
 The first card that needs to go down in each foundation will be the ace card, so you’ll want to move and stack cards to find those.
 On the tableau, you are able to make and shift piles, but the rules for this are different from the foundations.
 Tableau piles are not determined by suit, but by ranking and color.
 Here is the ranking for each type of card in the deck.